kosta-bity/IcpKit/README.md

 ## Installation
 ### Swift Package Manager
-Adding IcpKit as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+Adding IcpKit as a dependency to your Xcode project is as easy as adding it to the `dependencies` value of your `Package.swift`.

 ```swift
 ...